How to improve your credit score rating [Update]

 TIPS TO HELP YOU KEEP YOUR CREDIT RECORD CLEAN:

 Discrepancies can and do happen.
 Make sure that all the accounts listed under your name do in fact belong to you and that details (like your ID number) are listed correctly.
 If you find a mistake, try to obtain a copy of your report from at least two other agencies.
-Compare all three reports to determine whether the error exists on all of them.
-If it does, you’ll need to dispute this with the credit bureaus to clear your name.
+Compare all reports to determine whether the error exists on all of them.
+If it does, you’ll need to dispute this with the credit bureau to clear your name.
 Remember to keep following up until your report is correct.

 • Only open an account if you know you can afford the repayments

 Do a budgeting exercise each month to ensure that you know what you can afford to spend before making any purchases on credit.
 Your credit repayments should never exceed 30% of your monthly income.
-Aim to keep your credit repayments at below 20% of your monthly income.
+Aim to keep your credit repayments below 20% of your monthly income.

 • If you suddenly find yourself in financial trouble, alert your creditors